Skip to main menu Skip to content Skip to footer

 Inattention and restlessness

-When a child is squirming in his seat and not paying attention, we tend to think of ADHD, but anxiety could also be the cause.
+When a child is squirming in their seat and not paying attention, we tend to think of ADHD, but anxiety could also be the cause.
 When kids are anxious in the classroom, they might have a hard time focusing on the lesson and ignoring the worried thoughts overtaking their brains.
 “Some kids might appear really ‘on’ at one point but then they can suddenly drift away, depending on what they’re feeling anxious about,” says Dr. Schuster.
 “That looks like inattention, and it is, but it’s triggered by anxiety.”

 Attendance problems and clingy kids